A Mohawk Valley city granted $1.6 million in state funding to make infrastructure improvements

 CITY OF AMSTERDAM, N.Y.
-(NEWS10) – Local and state officials announced a 1.6 million dollar grant in the state budget that will go toward making infrastructure improvements.
+(NEWS10) — Local and state officials announced a $1.6 million grant in the state budget that will go toward making infrastructure improvements.
 The city is gearing up to start new infrastructure improvements.

 The city is no stranger to aging infrastructure.
 For years, local leaders have been advocating for funding.
 “If you just travel the streets of Amsterdam right now you’re going to 7 miles of roads being repaved,” said Amsterdam Mayor Michael Cinquanti.